A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Introduction and main results

 \begin{erem} In a forthcoming report, we will further explain how a weighted version of Otto's calculus can be introduced in order to prove a wider class of optimal CKN inequalities, by working directly on the Euclidean CKN space, rather than the CKN sphere. \end{erem}

-In Section 2 below, we prove the conformal invariance of Sobolev's inequality in the CKN spaces.
-Section 3 is dedicated to the characterization of the region of parameter $\Theta_{DGZ}$ (resp. $\Theta_{FS}$) for which the classical curvature-condition (resp. the integrated form \eqref{cdrhoi}) holds, from which Sobolev's inequality follows.
-In Section 4, we prove all results pertaining to $n$-conformal invariance for general weighted manifolds.
-At last, an appendix contains lists of known formulas and constants, proofs of the numerology relating them as well as rigorous justification of the integrations by parts implicitly used in the proof of Sobolev's inequality. ~
+{The rest of the paper is organized as follow.
+In Section 2 below, we prove the conformal invariance of Sobolev's inequality in the CKN spaces (Theorem~\ref{confinvckn}).
+Section 3 is dedicated to the characterization of the region of parameter $\Theta_{DGZ}$ (resp. $\Theta_{FS}$) for which the classical curvature-dimension condition (resp. the integrated form \eqref{cdrhoi}) holds, from which Sobolev's inequality follows (Proposition~\ref{prop-100} and Theorem~\ref{thm-1}).
+In Section 4, we prove all results pertaining to $n$-conformal invariance for general weighted manifolds (Propositions~\ref{prop1} and~\ref{prop-5}).
+At last, an appendix contains lists of known formulas and constants, proofs of the numerology relating them as well as rigorous justification of the integrations by parts implicitly used in the proof of Sobolev's inequality.}